FrederikBjorn/frederikbjorn.com/content/portfolio/index.md

 <h1> Portfolio </h1>

 Some different examples of prior work ranging from game audio to music to podcasts.
-Some of these are school projects, either from Sonic College or The National Academy of Digital Interactive Entertainment (DADIU), and other types of personal and self organized projects.
+Some of these are school projects are either from Sonic College or The National Academy of Digital Interactive Entertainment (DADIU), and other types are personal or self organized projects.

 <br>